Fruchtzwerg94/PlantUmlViewer/README.md

 * The plugin release includes the PlantUML binaries of [PlantUML](https://plantuml.com/) which are free to use and released under the GNU General Public License.

 ## Feedback, issues and contribution
-Resonable feedback, issues and contribution is always very welcome.
+Resonable feedback, issues and contributions are always very welcome.
 Feel free to bring in your points!

 ## Disclaimer
 This source and the whole package comes without warranty.
 It may or may not harm your computer or cell phone.
 Please use with care.
 Any damage cannot be related back to the author.
 The source has been tested on a virtual environment and scanned for viruses and has passed all tests.

 ## Personal Note
 *I've created this software in my leasure time since I found no comparable solution to preview PlantUML diagrams seamlessly in Notepad++.
-This software (with all its bugs) is not aiming to be a enterprise solution.
+This software (with all its bugs) is not aiming to be an enterprise solution.
 It surely will not fulfill the needs of everybody.
 But it maybe is a nice little helper for some of you.
 I am always open for your reasonable feedback, issues and contributions.
 Feel free to contact me and have fun with it.*